You're Doing Interfaces Wrong

 Most programmers think they're creating dependency inverted code, with loose coupling when they require an interface instead of the implementation - but this is not automatically true.

-This means that the business logic layer has to do the work of mapping the database objects into something that is useful to itself.
-If it wants to save something that effects multiple tables, it has to call multiple saves to those multiple tables - so it's far from being independent from the database - if the database structure were to change, the business logic (and all it's unit tests that simulate the database) would also need to change.
+This means that the business logic layer has to do the work of mapping the database objects into something that is useful to itself and back again.
+If it wants to save something that effects multiple tables, it has to call multiple saves to those multiple tables - so, even though it may only be calling interfaces, not implementations to access the database - it's so heavily tied to the database structure that we could replace the interface calls with the implementation and not have any kind of issues, but replacing the database layer with something like flat file storage, or non-relational storage would be a massive headache.

 A business layer that depends on a database interface is just as tightly coupled as a business layer that depends on a database implementation.